tl-its-umich-edu/mpr-research-data/README.md

    > Use Service Account with name "dbTOGCPHelper"
    > Under "Actions", generate a new key-pair as a JSON file.
    > Save JSON as `gcpAccessKey.json`

-# NEEDS TO FIXED AND UPDATED
+Note: If making a new Service Account, please make sure the Service Account has appropiate permissions to be able to access and modify the GCP bucket.

-3a.
-Save the two credential JSON files to a folder called Credentials.
+3. Save the two credential JSON files made above to a folder called `Credentials` in the root of the project directory.
-3b.
+   Note:
+   > If folder is not created and script is executed, a blank folder called `Credentials` in the root will be made to put the keys in and the script will exit.
+   > You can rename the JSON files but you will have to update the defaults in the `config.env`, in the root of the project directory.

+4. Adjust variables in `config.env` before running if not applying defaults:
+   > Specify the GCP Project and Bucket info in
+      `GCLOUD_PROJECT` and `GCLOUD_BUCKET`
+   > Specify the number of months backwards to search courses.
+Defaults to 4:
+      `NUMBER_OF_MONTHS`
+   > Other variables such as default file names are described in `config.env`.
+   > Ideally, only two 2 Credential JSON files **_MUST_** be added, and the three config variables adjusted to run the scripts.

-4. Use `docker-compose up --build` to run the application
+5. Use `docker-compose up --build` to run the application
    1. When running in local development environment, be sure to activate VPN so the application can reach the MPR DB.
 The "VPN-remote-ITS_Special_Developer_Access" profile **_MUST_**